syncfusion-content/uwp-docs/uwp/DataGrid/Getting-Started.md

 ## Defining Columns

-By default, the SfDataGrid control generates the columns automatically when value assigned to [SfDataGrid.ItemsSource](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_ItemsSource) property.
+By default, the Data Grid control generates the columns automatically when value assigned to [SfDataGrid.ItemsSource](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_ItemsSource) property.
 The type of the column generated depends on the type of data in the column and the attribute of the property the column bound with.

 The following table lists the column types and it’s constraints for auto column generation.